 There are several hundred quelites in Mexico, with innumerable nutritional properties, whose consumption is being rescued as a valuable legacy for the country and the world.

 What are quelites?

-According to a document of the National Commission for Knowledge and Use of Biodiversity (Conabio), the word quelite comes from Nahuatl quilitl, which means vegetable or edible tender plant, and is applied to flowers, leaves, bulbs, and buds of tender trees.
+According to a document of the National Commission for Knowledge and Use of Biodiversity (Conabio), the word quelite comes from the Nahuatl word quilitl, which means vegetable or edible tender plant, and is applied to flowers, leaves, bulbs, and buds of tender trees.

-Among the most common are the papalo, purslane, quintonil, romerito, quelite cenizo, huauzontle, alaches, epazote, chaya, hoja santa and chepiles, and according to the book "Los quelites, tradición millenaria en México", by Delia Castro Lara, Francisco Basurto Peña, Luz María Mera Ovando and Robert Arthur Bye Boettler, the presence of plants like these has been documented since the 16th century.
+Among the most common are the papalo, purslane, quintonil, romerito, quelite cenizo, huauzontle, alaches, epazote, chaya, hoja santa, and chepiles, and according to the book "Los quelites, tradición millenaria en México", by Delia Castro Lara, Francisco Basurto Peña, Luz María Mera Ovando, and Robert Arthur Bye Boettler, the presence of plants like these has been documented since the 16th century.

 "The most important thing we can highlight about this is the nutritional contribution; it has been proven that (the quelites) contain fiber, vitamins, minerals, and certain phytochemicals that help preserve health," she says.
-As for their consumption, although it has decreased in the population of Mexico, José Antonio Vázquez Medina, research professor at the Center for Research and Training in Gastronomy of the Social Sciences Area of the University of the Cloister of Sor Juana, considers that the quelites have a future thanks to outreach work such as the aforementioned recipe book and its inclusion in haute cuisine.
+As for their consumption, although it has decreased in the population of Mexico, José Antonio Vázquez Medina, research professor at the Center for Research and Training in Gastronomy of the Social Sciences Area of the University of the Cloister of Sor Juana, considers that the quelites have a future thanks to outreach work such as the aforementioned recipe book and their inclusion in haute cuisine.

-"Now the flavor and organoleptic characteristics of the quelites themselves are beginning to stand out, that is, the texture, the freshness, the ease of mixing with other things (...) and if we look back at popular culture, the quelites appear in expressions such as quesadillas, tacos, and soups".
-Thus, the quelites, rather simply present in the diet of Mexicans, are once again gaining relevance and it seems that they will assume the leading role that belongs to them.
+"Now the flavor and organoleptic characteristics of the quelites themselves are beginning to stand out, that is, the texture, the freshness, the ease of mixing with other things (...) and if we look back at popular culture, the quelites appear in expressions such as quesadillas, tacos, and soups."
+Thus, the quelites, rather simply present in the diet of Mexicans, are once again gaining relevance, and it seems that they will assume the leading role that belongs to them.

 Over the last five centuries, the diversity of species consumed as quelites has decreased by 55–90%.
 15 species of quelites are currently consumed in the valley of Mexico, compared to 84 to 150 that were consumed in 1580.
-It is estimated that about 7 000 species of plants are used in some way, whether for their medicinal, edible, or ornamental properties.
+It is estimated that about 7, 000 species of plants are used in some way, whether for their medicinal, edible, or ornamental properties.
 The quelites occupy a prominent place.